yfnian/personal_website/content/authors/admin/_index.md

   - course: BS in Public Administration
     institution: South China University of Technology
     year: 2013
-  - course: BS in Finance
+  - course: BS in Economics and Finance
     institution: South China University of Technology
     year: 2013